Stellacore/AeroPlygiant/README.md

 something using the available classes.
 Notwithstanding, some of the demonstration programs may be generally useful more or less as-is.
 E.g.

+* demoHotRoad - program to simulate refraction in a survey sighting made along the edge of a road associated with a bubble of low refraction index air.

 * demoExpAtmosphere - program to simulate refracting ray path from an airborne sensor platform using nominal (very)simplified exponential decay model for Earth atmospheric index of refraction.